martin075/modbus_client_6/README.md

 # modbus_client_6
-modbus client 6 sensors Atmega328 AtmelStudio4.18
+there is modbus client for 6 sensors with Atmega328P in AtmelStudio4.18